OpenFOAM-Parallelisation-Course/OpenFOAM-Parallelisation-Course/content/en/privacy-policy/index.md

 ### Information we collect and what we use it for

-Video content of the lecture parts is accessible only if you're logged in through your Github account.
-During the process of authenticating you for this end; your browser stores an access token and no personal information is collected except for your Github username which is echo'ed back to you on the User/login page.

-We also run a cookie-less analytics service ([Clicky](https://clicky.com)).
+We run a cookie-less analytics service ([Clicky](https://clicky.com)).
 The following information is collected:

 - __Page URL__.
 We track the page URL of each page view on this website.
 We use this to understand which pages have been viewed and how many times a particular page has been viewed.
 - __HTTP Referrer__.
 We use the referrer string to understand the number of visitors referred to this website from links on other sites.
 For example: _https://github.com/_.